-Antigua is an island in the West Indies and is part of the Commonwealth of Nations, sporting a Governor-General representing the British monarchy and an elected Prime Minister to run the nation.
-Antigua and Barbuda are faced with waste-disposal challenges; as the majority of goods (especially food) are imported in plastic packaging, it creates a complex problem when trying to tackled the reduction of waste.
+Antigua and Barbuda is a country in the West Indies with an elected Prime Minister to run the nation and is part of the Commonwealth of Nations, sporting a Governor-General representing the British monarchy.
+Antigua and Barbuda are faced with waste-disposal challenges; as the majority of goods (especially food) are imported in plastic packaging, it creates a complex problem when trying to tackle the reduction of waste.
 Yet this nation is also one of the few tackling this issue head on – by introducing a ban on plastic bags and other single-use plastic items.

 So what happened when you arrived?

 In November, our Leg 2 crew arrived from their North Atlantic crossing and gave an impressive presentation at Antigua Yacht Club to an audience of about 100 people, sharing their stories of adventure, as well as key scientific findings and ideas on solutions.
-The Minister for Tourism showed particular interest in the venture and it was great to discuss and evaluate the impact of the plastic bag ban with government representatives, who know that the venture is imperative to protect Antigua’s shores and oceans from both an environmental and economic perspective, but also to discuss the challenges that Antigua still faces some challenges in honouring the ban and it was good to have an open discussion about these with a government representative.
+The Minister for Tourism showed particular interest in the venture.
+It was great to discuss and evaluate the impact of the relatively recent plastic bag ban.
+He was aware that the plastic bag ban was as imperative to protect Antigua’s shores and oceans from environmental degradation, as was to protect them from an economic perspective.
+Antigua still faces some challenges in honouring the ban and it was good to have an open discussion about these with a government representative.

 Leg 3 crew in Antigua (Photo credit: eXXpedition)